liamdpearson/speed-racing/README.md

 Written in **Python** using the **Arcade library v2.6.17**.

-Note: You musn't have a VPN active during play because it will mask your ipv4 address [Download on itch.io](https://ldpgames.itch.io/racing-game)
+Note: You musn't have a VPN active during play because it will mask your ipv4 address.
+[Download on itch.io](https://ldpgames.itch.io/racing-game)

 ## Features: